-Since the dawn of online fragrance forums, fragrance enthusiasts have been debating what the difference is between designer fragrances and niche fragrances.
-What are they and why are they becoming more and more fashionable?
+Since the dawn of online fragrance forums, fragrance enthusiasts have been debating the difference between designer and niche fragrances.
+What are they and why are they becoming increasingly popular?

 There are several key factors that divide these two groups.
-Until fifteen years ago, before the fragrance boom, there was a clearer vision of what is what.
-Now not so much.
-Many niche brands have realized that to survive in this massive industry, releasing “only edgy stuff” will not serve them well in the long run.
+Up until fifteen years ago, before the fragrance boom, there was a clearer view of what was what.
+Now, not so much.
+Many niche brands have realized that to survive in this massive industry, releasing "only edgy stuff" won't serve them in the long run.

-Creed was one of the first to adopt this philosophy of "mixing niche with design", and the most important launch that reflects this philosophy is Creed's Aventus perfume.
+Creed was one of the first to adopt this "blending niche with designer" philosophy, and the most important release reflecting this philosophy is Creed's Aventus.

-That's why we're going to explore this topic and see what separates niche fragrances from designer ones.
+That's why we're going to explore this topic and check what separates niche fragrances from designer ones.

-Regardless of which category of fragrances you prefer, you should always trust your sense of smell when making a decision.
+Regardless of the fragrance category you prefer, you should always trust your nose when making a decision.

 There are as many great designers as there are niche fragrances to enjoy.